 A 2009 New York Times feature on Midwood noted with some degree of puzzlement that “the neighborhoods known as Midwood Park, West Midwood and South Midwood are all actually north of Midwood proper” and left it at that – possibly prompting thoughts that this was just another example of the inherent absurdity of life.
 But there is a logical explanation for this geographical quirk.

 Anyway, it wasn’t until the 1960s dawned that we dropped the “South” and started calling ourselves simply West Midwood.
 Why?
 Because we no longer had to worry about being confused with another nearby neighborhood association that had stopped functioning in the mid-1950s.
 Strange but true: Parkville, the older neighborhood to our immediate west, first appropriated the name “West Midwood Community League” in 1917 for its domain – a broad area extending from 18th Avenue to Washington Cemetery.
 Odd.
 They had every right to call themselves “West Flatbush,” since Parkville originated before the Civil War as a village in the town of Flatbush.
 But they did not.
 My considered opinion is that it was the same reason Henry Meyer gave: better to live amidst woods than among flat bushes.
 The word “Midwood” had become the “Heights” of its day – property owners knew the word “Midwood” sold!
-And by the way, in a final oddity, a section of Parkville was originally known as Greenfield.
-Its developer then moved on to the Avenue M environs to create South Greenfield which, of course, is now part of Midwood.
+And by the way, in a final oddity, Parkville was originally known as Greenfield.
+Its developers then moved on to develop the Avenue M environs, thereby creating South Greenfield which, of course, is now part of Midwood.
+Isn’t life strange?